shiba24/principles-of-computer-system-design/README.md

 - A RAID system consists of a set of disk drives and a controller configured with an electrical and programming interface that is identical to the interface of a single disk drive.

-⋅⋅⋅Improved performance, by reading or writing disks concurrently
+   Improved performance, by reading or writing disks concurrently

-⋅⋅⋅Improved durability, by writing information on more than one disk
+   Improved durability, by writing information on more than one disk

 ### 2.1.2 Interpreters